Quick Guide

 The fastest way to understand how to use this package is through an example.

-Let us consider a system of three components: a protein, water, a cossolvent: TMAO (trimetylamine-N-oxyde), which is a common osmolyte known to stabilize protein structures.
+Let us consider a system of three components: a protein, water, a cosolvent: TMAO (trimetylamine-N-oxyde), which is a common osmolyte known to stabilize protein structures.
 A picture of this system is shown below, with the protein in blue, water, and TMAO molecules.
 The system was constructed with Packmol and the figure was produced with VMD.

 We want to study the interactions of the protein with TMAO in this example.
 The computation of the MDDF is performed by defining the solute and solvent selections, and running the calculation on the trajectory.